 - The booster seat should be placed in the back seat.

-- The seat belt fits properly when the lap belt lays across the upper thighs (not the stomach), and the shoulder belt is across the chest (not the neck).
+- The seat belt fits properly when the lap belt lays across the upper thighs (not the stomach), and the shoulder belt is across the chest (not the neck) to avoid suffocation.

 4. Seat belt

 - Once the children grow to a weight and height where the seat belt fits them accurately, they do not need a booster seat.

 - In most cases, the seat belt properly fits children when they are about four feet nine inches tall and are aged between nine and 12 years.